rockset/rockset-js/packages/cli/README.md

   -h, --help           show CLI help

 DESCRIPTION
-  Add an empty entity with the specified name to the project.
-The path for the entity is the same
+  List all of the entities in the current project.
+Note: this does not list entities on remote.
+For that, please use
-     as would be created with 'rock project:resolve'
+     the API endpoints present in 'rock api:...'
 ```

 _See code: [src/commands/project/list.ts](https://github.com/rockset/rockset-js/blob/v0.0.27/src/commands/project/list.ts)_